 There have never been more support structures and processes in place to help you develop your career throughout your training pathway.
 As a medical career progresses, help is sometimes needed with:

 - Doubts in early months of a new training programme

 - No firm options after a recruitment round

 - Changes in personal circumstances e.g. health, family

 - Thinking about resigning

 In the first instance, there are a range of people at local level who are available to guide of provide advice.
-Our interactive Career Support Navigation Guide shows you the support available at every stage throughout your medical career at a local, advanced and Deanery level.
-Just click on the name of the career support role for an expalantion of who this is and what kind of query they could help with.
-The rles include:
+Our interactive Career Support Navigation Guide shows you the help available at every stage throughout your medical career at a local, advanced and Deanery level.
+Just click on the name of the role in our "pyramid of support" for an explanation of who this is and what kind of query they could help with.
+The roles include:

 Foundation Programme Directors - who lead and co-ordinate Foundation training at local level.

 School Career Leads - consultants attached to a Specialty School with a remit for providing specific and information about that Programme.

 Local Faculty Leads – consultants in each Health Board with a remit for providing impartial trainee support on a range of matters including careers.